 The reason I got started was that I realized that if I always did what I had always done, I would always get what I always got.

 And I couldn’t do it anymore!
 The idea that I could come home after work and not have to clean, nag at my kids, and then do laundry all weekend was what made me give it a try.

 So decide at this moment that you are ready to get started.

 A battle isn’t won in a day.
 Instead, it takes a series of strategic and specific steps to win.

 The same is true when you are battling the clutter in your home.

 In order to stay motivated, you need to see progress quickly.

 Here are the steps that I recommend:

-- Set a timer: In the beginning just go for 10 – 15 minutes finding items in your home that are broken or no longer wanted.
+- Set a timer: In the beginning, just go for 10 – 15 minutes to find items in your home that are broken or no longer wanted.

 - Start with the easy stuff: Don’t start with your closet full of collectibles or items you saved since junior high.
 That’s way too tricky.
-Start in an area of the house your not as attached too.
+Start in an area of the house you are not as attached to.